Multiple cruise ships are left stranded as coronavirus cases increase

-(CNN) — At least four cruise ships have been stranded in different parts of the world as coronavirus cases spread.
+(CNN) — At least five cruise ships have been stranded in different parts of the world as coronavirus cases spread.

 Three cruise ships confirmed cases of coronavirus onboard: the MS Braemar, Silver Shadow and Silver Explorer.